 It seems like only yesterday since the Millennium but another decade ends and 2020 begins.
 The past ten years have taken me from a long career in public relations to writing for publication in my third act.
 I’ve joined a new demographic (age really is just a number!).
 Like most people, there have been ups and a few downs.
 I’ve learned a lot and it’s true that retaining your curiosity is the foundation to a life well lived, including health and happiness.

 Freelance work of any kind takes determination and perserverence and sometimes it’s not possible to picture the end result clearly.
 Writing is a solo activity and you need faith in your abilities, and in other people.
-So thank you to all those who have supported me along the way this year; the editors, other writers, local tour guides, PR professionals and more.
-It was a pleasure meeting you all – including digitally – and working with you.
+So thank you to all those who have supported me along the way this year; the editors, fellow writers, local tour guides, PR professionals and more.
+It was a pleasure meeting you all, both virtually and in reality, and working with you.

 I’ve travelled in the pouring rain in Piedmonte, thick fog in the Italian Alps and scorching temperatures in high summer in the South of France.
 The Yorkshire Dales in autumn are in a class of their own.